Community leadership: how can I uplift the voices of members while still expressing my own vision?

 It started with an opinion

 I see that tendency in other community weavers, too.
 The type of person that is attracted to community work tends to be giving, caring, listening.
 Many community weavers I know are great at uplifting others, but feel hesitant at speaking their own truths.
-Maybe that’s just not part of our role?

-I think we are doing a great disservice to our groups if we don’t connect the work to our own motivations.
+Yet I think we are doing a great disservice to our groups if we don’t connect the work to our own motivations.
 My intuition is that simply acting out of service to others without tending to my own motivations can lead to individual burn out and collective confusion.
 Community leadership requires a delicate balancing act of uplifting others and being in touch with my own needs.

 Not an easy balance to find